tildakallstrom/Pokemon/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.

 ## Environment
-To get this project working, you need to add two files in the environment folder: environment.prod.ts and environment.ts.
+To get this project working, you need to first add a folder in the "src"-folder named "environments".
+To this folder, add two files in the environment folder: environment.prod.ts and environment.ts.

 ### environment.prod.ts
 This file should have the following: